Omar Little: Season 3

-Omar and his crew continued robbing the Barksdale stashing houses, even though they are more difficult and risky than other potential targets.
+Omar and his crew continued robbing the Barksdale stash houses, even though they are more difficult and risky than other potential targets.
 Tosha is killed during one such raid on a Barksdale house, and Omar contemplates giving up his war against the Barksdale organization.
 Bunk, investigating the deaths, makes Omar feel further guilt over the incident, giving a speech about how the neighborhood used to be closer-knit and with less violence.
 "And now all we got are bodies.
 And predatory motherfuckers like you."

 Bunk mentions that when he went to the scene, he found children arguing about whose turn it was "to be Omar."
 As a way of making amends with Bunk, Omar arranges the recovery of Kenneth Dozerman's service pistol, which Bunk had been tasked with finding.

 Under orders from Stringer Bell, two of Avon's soldiers open fire on Omar while he is taking his grandmother to church.
 Omar forces her into a taxi, but she loses her best hat in the gunfire.
 This blatant violation of the longstanding "Sunday truce" between rival gangs, combined with the risk Omar's grandmother was put in during the incident, leads Omar to rededicate himself to war with the Barksdales, though Kimmy opts out.
 Avon, outraged at Stringer, forces the men responsible for the attack to buy Omar's grandmother a new hat.

 Meanwhile, Brother Mouzone captures Dante, and forces him to reveal Omar's hiding place.
 Dante gives in, in contrast with Brandon, who never cracked.
 Mouzone suggests an alliance against Stringer.
 Together, Omar and Mouzone ambush Stringer during a meeting with Andy Krawczyk and murder him.

 Brother Mouzone sets Dante free and returns to New York.
 Omar is tasked with disposing of Mouzone's gun, as well as the shotgun that killed Stringer.
 Both weapons are later thrown into the harbor.
 Omar is shown to be suspicious of the severity of Dante's injuries and his release by Mouzone is the last time he is seen.
 It is implied that Omar left him for giving him up so easily.